soz-live/soz-live.github.io/users/basics.md

 ### LIVE Links

 A Link is the graphical object that represents the flow of data from one Node to another.
 (Typically Left to Right.)

-In **LIVE**, a Link is a 3dPolyline Entity that is drawn from a Point to a Point.

 Each Link will update when the corresponding Node is moved or edited.

 ### LIVE Points

 A Point is the graphical object that enables picking of data Values within a Node.

-In **LIVE**, a Point is a Point Entity that is drawn at each of the Values of the Node - both Inputs and Return values.

 Each Point will update when the corresponding Node is moved or edited.